RobertARandolph/AdmiralBumbleBee.com/_posts/2020-03-15-macOS-Dictation-Broken.md

 Right now... it just sucks.
 The work I could get done in 8 hours 3 years ago takes me 12-16 hours now, while still being only 8 billable hours.

-It would be a help if you shared this on social media, [hacker news](https://news.ycombinator.com), [reddit](https://www.reddit.com) or tell your buddy that works at Apple.
-I would be grateful for any effort to spread the message.

 # Meta

 This post took 9 hours to research, write and edit.
 If you appreciate the information presented then <a href="/DonateNow/">please consider joining patreon or paying us for the time spent bringing you quality content!</a>